Using Gender Diversity as a Lever for Operational Excellence, Global Growth, and Innovation

 - Further enhance business performance.

-Ingersoll Rand asked us to help with 2 initiatives: Clarify barriers for women on their leadership journey and create a comprehensive Women’s Leadership Program.
+Ingersoll Rand asked the Center for Creative Leadership (CCL) to help with 2 initiatives: Clarify barriers for women on their leadership journey and create a comprehensive Women’s Leadership Program.

-Drawing on our experience performing research and collaborating with leaders from different cultures and disciplines, we interviewed 16 mid-level and senior executives from across Ingersoll Rand’s global operations.
+CCL, drawing on its experience performing research and collaborating with leaders from different cultures and disciplines, interviewed 16 mid-level and senior executives from across Ingersoll Rand’s global operations.
 The following are among the key interview findings underlying the gender-diversity challenge:

 - Gender imbalance in critical decision-making positions was well recognized;